- Irritable Bowel Syndrome (IBS) Slideshow Pictures

 - Hyoscyamine should be stored at room temperature between 20 C and 25 C (68 F and 77 F).

 Hyoscyamine sublingual (Levbid, Levsin, Nulev, Anaspaz) is a prescription drug used to treat IBS (irritable bowel disease), stomach ulcers, hypermotility of the lower urinary tract, and GI disorders.
-Side effects may include:
+Side effects may include dry eyes, constipation, confusion urinary retention, excitement.
+Drug interactions, dosage, and pregnancy and breastfeeding safety information should be reviewed prior to taking any medication.

 Multimedia: Slideshows, Images & Quizzes